|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 The château contains one of the finest collections in France of mural paintings from the 16th and 17th centuries.
 Painters from Burgundy, Flanders and the School of Fontainbleau, such as Il Primaticcio and Niccolo dell’Abate have realized their masterpieces here.

 There is a fine private chapel, ornate galleries and bed chambers.
-The Flower Room is particularly special, with panels illustrating 30 different flower species; inspiration one feels for many interior designers that followed.
+The Flower Room is particularly special, with panels illustrating 30 different flower species; inspiration one feels for many interior designers that followed, and the garden designers today.

 Continuing on with the restoration work, the Pharsale Gallery was reopened in June 2005.
 This is a 32m long ochre monochrome mural of the battle of Pharsale, a fairly gory affair by all accounts.
 The latest addition in 2014 was the apartment Diane, nine rooms, exquisitely renovated.